ebureauet/frontend-foetex/README.md

-# E-bureauet Website Starter
+# Frontend for Foetex

-This is a starter project template for use by E-bureauet frontend developers.
+The frontend project for the Foetex client site.

 ## Tools